haipz/auto-wallpaper-mac-osx/README.md

 You can download this project from github freely, and once you install this project, please don't change the dir of the fold.

-So I suggeste you copy this project to the dir like `/User/haipz/apps/`.
+So I suggest you copy this project to the dir like `/User/haipz/apps/`.

 ## Install & Uninstall